 HIS 311 Gender in History

 This course examines the changing roles and relationships of individuals and groups within specific historical contexts in an exploration of gender’s centrality to the study of the past.
 Students will assess gender as a category of socially constructed difference that reveals the complexity of peoples’ experiences as historical actors.
 Starting from a broad discussion of gender history and theory, the course moves chronologically and geographically through major themes including the family, economic life, ideals and laws, religion, political life, education and culture, and sexuality.
 Within each topical area, emphasis is placed on the ways that gender is integral to other relations of power, which have affected human lives in multiple ways over time and place.
-Prerequisite: ENG 122 and HIS 206.
-Suggested Prerequisite: HIS 378.
+Prerequisite: ENG 122.

 HIS 340 Recent American History

 This course will examine the foreign policy, political, cultural and social developments in the United States in the years after World War II.
 Prerequisites: ENG 122.

 This course is intended to introduce students to the complex history of the Middle East, focusing on the development of the core region in the nineteenth and twentieth centuries.
 Among the most important topics we will discuss are the organization of the Ottoman and Safavid Empires, the nature and influence of the region’s relationship with Western countries, the impact of the discovery of oil in the region, the causes and course of the Israeli-Palestinian conflict, the rise of nationalisms and Islamist movements, and the Arab uprisings of 2010-2011.
 Prerequisites: HIS 104, ENG 122 and HIS 206.
 Recommended prerequisite: HIS 378